-If you are feeling this way or just want some summer ideas to keep you a little more active, then have no worries, my friend!
+If you are feeling this way or just want some summer ideas to keep your mind and body active, read on.

 Let’s start this summer to-do list for teachers with your core personal needs in mind.

 First, take time to do activities that help you relax and recharge such as bike riding, swimming, or catching up with friends at happy hour.

 Prioritizing your self-care will help you to relax and enjoy your summer to the fullest.

 2. Explore Your City or Town.

 If you’re not up for traveling out of state or overseas, explore your own backyard.

 Oftentimes, tourists know a city better than the locals.
 So why not become a tourist in your own town?

 Visit the zoo, a museum, a local show, a festival, a fair, a farmer’s market, or any other attraction that interests you.